Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 • Nuance Dragon Medical One is a dictation platform.
 The clinician speaks the note; the software transcribes it.
 ICD-10/CPT coding is not included.
 EHR integration is strongest in Epic and Cerner environments.
 Pricing starts at $99/month per user with a one-time $525 setup fee.
 No self-serve free trial.

 Dragon Medical One and Commure Scribe are not competing versions of the same tool.
-Dragon Medical One is a dictation platform.
-The clinician speaks the note aloud; the software transcribes it.
-Commure Scribe is an ambient AI scribe.
-The clinician conducts the visit; the software generates a structured note from the encounter itself.
-Choosing between them is choosing between two different models of where documentation work happens, not two levels of the same workflow.
+Dragon Medical One is a dictation platform: the clinician speaks the note, the software transcribes it.
+Commure Scribe is an ambient AI scribe: the clinician conducts the visit, the software generates the note from the encounter itself.

-A 2016 time-motion study of 57 physicians across four specialties found that for every hour of direct patient face time, physicians spent nearly two hours on EHR and desk work.4 Dictation tools address part of that burden.
+A 2016 time-motion study of 57 physicians found that for every hour of patient face time, physicians spent nearly two hours on EHR and desk work.⁴ Dictation tools address part of that burden.
 Ambient AI scribes address a different part.
-This guide explains what each tool does, where each fits, and how to choose between them by practice size.

 Not sure which category you need?
-If you dictate notes now and want to keep dictating with higher accuracy and better EHR integration, Dragon Medical One is the right choice.
-If you want to stop constructing notes entirely and have the encounter generate the note automatically, that is a different category of tool.
+If you dictate notes now and want higher accuracy and better EHR integration, Dragon Medical One is the right choice.
+If you want the encounter to generate the note automatically, that is a different category of tool.

 The comparison below is based on internal modeling and publicly available information.
 It is meant as a directional framework only, not a substitute for a detailed quote from each vendor.